Tips for Teaching Your Kids a New Sleep Routine

 It’s also important to remember that when kids (or anyone) are learning a routine, they will not be perfect at first.
 So you may need to remind them what the steps are.
 And if they don’t earn a sticker one night, you can just say, “That’s okay.
 You can try again tomorrow night.
 I know that you are going to get this.”
 This teaches your child that is it okay not to be perfect and that you know that they can learn new things.

 Everyone learns best when they know what to do and someone tells them when they are doing things right!
 Try practicing the new sleep routine with your kids this week.
-Next week, we will explore possible difficulties for kids in following a sleep routine and talk about potential solutions.
+Next week, we will explore what to do when your child can’t fall asleep.
 Stay tuned!

 [divider type=”standard” text=”Go to top” full_width=”no” width=”1/1″ el_position=”first last”]